 Both big and little orphan connect in this very touching Sunday.
 So you have old strips with orphans and eventually orphans start adopting more orphans!
 These strips were all before Robin’s first appearance in Detective Comics 38, 1940 when the orphan Batman adopted the orphan Robin.

 Senior orphans, Tarzan, like Orphan Annie, and Batman became as the Tarzan strip would put it, “the only comfort in a world grown dark with terror” for their junior orphan side-kicks.
 Hopefully that comfort has limits.
 Bruce Wayne continued a proud comic tradition of being a detective and sleeping inappropriately close to an orphan he adopted in Batman 84, 1954.
 Dick Tracy also did the same in a daily from 1934.

-There’s a Dick in each panel.
+Yeah it eventually becomes the same bed.
+And yes, that’s Dick making Junior disguise himself as a girl (for plot purposes) in 1938.
 As far as comic book cinematography, Frank Miller became famous from his use of shadows coming from certain directions with Blacks and whites called the chiaroscuro technique in his 1990s Sin City series.